-Our gathering and compression assets consist of high and low pressure gathering pipelines, compressor stations and processing and fractionation plants that collect and process natural gas and NGLs from Antero Resources' wells in West Virginia and Ohio.
+Our gathering and processing assets consist of high and low pressure gathering pipelines, compressor stations and processing and fractionation plants that collect and process natural gas and NGLs from Antero Resources' wells in West Virginia and Ohio.
 Our water handling assets include two independent systems that deliver water from sources, including the Ohio River, local reservoirs and several regional waterways.
 Portions of these systems are also utilized to transport flowback and produced water.
 The water handling systems consist of permanent buried pipelines, surface pipelines and water storage facilities, as well as pumping stations, blending facilities and impoundments to transport water throughout the systems used to deliver water to Antero Resources' well completions.

-The following table provides information regarding our gathering and processing systems and water handling systems as of December 31, 2022:
+The following table provides information regarding our gathering and processing systems and water handling systems as of December 31, 2023:

-Gathering and Processing Systems Water Hand ling Systems Low-Pressure Pipeline High-Pressure Pipeline Compression Capacity Buried Water Pipeline Surface Water Pipeline (miles) (miles) (Bcf/d) (miles) (miles) Appalachian Basin 390 230 4.6 226 137
+Gathering and Processing Systems Water Handling Systems Low Pressure High Pressure Compression Buried Surface Pipeline Pipeline Capacity Water Pipeline Water Pipeline (miles) (miles) (Bcf/d) (miles) (miles) Appalachian Basin 401 230 4.5 232 146

-During the year ended December 31, 2022, we added (i) 126 miles of gathering and compression pipelines, including 72 miles of acquired gathering pipelines, (ii) 1.2 Bcf/d of compression capacity, including approximately 1.1 Bcf/d of acquired compression capacity, and (iii) 13 miles of buried and surface water pipelines in the Appalachian Basin.
-As of December 31, 2022, we had the ability to store 5.5 million barrels of water in 36 impoundments.
+During the year ended December 31, 2023, we added 17 miles of low pressure pipeline, 6 miles of buried water pipeline and 9 miles of surface water pipeline in the Appalachian Basin.
+In addition, our compression capacity declined by 0.1 Bcf/d during the year ended December 31, 2023 as a result of our program to repurpose underutilized compressor units to expand existing or construct new compressor stations.
+We plan to redeploy the compressor units taken offline during the year ended December 31, 2023 on the construction of new or expansion of existing compression stations.
+As of December 31, 2023, we had the ability to store 5.5 million barrels of water in 36 impoundments.
 Additionally, we built water blending and storage infrastructure to support other fluid handling services that we provide to Antero Resources for well completion and production activities.
 We also own water treatment assets, including the Antero Clearwater Facility (the "Clearwater Facility"), which we idled in September 2019.
-See Note 6-Property and Equipment to our consolidated financial statements for more information.
 Since idling the Clearwater Facility, we have satisfied our obligation to handle Antero Resources' flowback and produced water through our other fluid handling services.